2026 Wild Card Weekend NFL longshot parlay picks, player props, best bets from proven model

 SportsLine's computer simulation model has locked in a $10 six-leg NFL Wild Card parlay that pays out $1.2 million

-NFL Wild Card Weekend 2026 has arrived, and a dozen teams are set to take the field over the course of Saturday, Sunday and Monday.
-You'll have the option of making NFL picks and crafting a Wild Card NFL parlay on games with large spreads, like Rams vs. Panthers (+10.5) or ones with slim lines, such as Bills vs. Jaguars (-1.5).
+NFL Wild Card Weekend 2026 has arrived, and eight more teams are set to take the field over Sunday and Monday.
+You'll have the option of making NFL picks and crafting a Wild Card NFL parlay on games with large spreads, like Eagles vs. 49ers (+6) or ones with slim lines, such as Bills vs. Jaguars (-1.5).
 Meanwhile, Steelers vs. Texans on Monday has Houston favored by 3 points, per the latest Wild Card Weekend NFL odds from DraftKings Sportsbook.
 The Steelers have lost six straight postseason games -- five coming by double-digits -- which could make playing the alternate lines intriguing with an NFL longshot parlay.

 Pittsburgh's average margin of defeat across these six losses is 13.7 points, and you could make NFL prop bets on the winning margin for this matchup.
 Predicting Houston to win by 13 to 18 points would return +650, as that could be one leg of a massive payout for the opening week of the 2026 NFL playoffs.
 Before making any Wild Card NFL picks or parlays, you need to see the Wild Card NFL longshot parlay from SportsLine's proven computer simulation that pays out $1.2 million on a $10 bet.